How To Practice Hygge This Holiday Season with Your Favorite Comfort Foods

 One idea is to use a designated box to keep all of your traditional, comfort food holiday recipes in.
 Each year, you and your family will look forward to breaking out the recipe box, remaking your favorite comfort foods, and adding in new ones.
 You might want to consider turning the recipes into a cookbook and give them to family members next Christmas.

 Hygge holidays are even better when comfort foods are used to spread the holiday cheer.
 Gifting your favorite homemade holiday treats will surely bring a smile to anyone's face.
-Cookies, pies, and holiday fudge are all great choices for gift giving.
-Wrap them up in some festive cellophane for transport and add in a handwritten card of well wishes.
+Cookies, pies, and holiday fudge are all great choices for gift-giving.
+Wrap them up in some festive cellophane for transport and add in a handwritten card of good wishes.
 Comfort meals are also a very thoughtful gift, especially when given to a friend or loved one who leads a super busy lifestyle.
-What a better gift than to not have to worry about what to make for dinner that night?
+What better gift than to not have to worry about what to make for dinner that night?
 Comfort foods like lasagna, soups, and casseroles tend to travel well and reheat with ease.
 Holiday cheer is always enriched with gracious gift-giving.

 So, don't wait to start practicing hygge this holiday season.
 Think about those traditions, foods, and recipes that you would like to experience.
 Take steps to make those heartfelt and cozy memories that will last a lifetime.